GarySimons/girlsrun/README.md

 * To test my contact form was working, I nagivated to **contact.html** page and filled in the contact us form, and clicked send.
 I then checked that the email had been recieved by the owner's GMail account and that all the fields were displaying correctly.
 <strong>Results</strong>
 * I was able to fill in the fields of the contact form and the **send** button sent the message.
 The message was recieved by the correct email account and all the fields were displaying correctly.

 ---

-## Bugs and Problems

-### Scroll bar on bottom of website
-I had a problem with having a scroll bar on bottom of site.
-I made coloured backgrounds for all the panels and divs that it could be and made them all **90vw**.
-There was still a scroll bar.
-After looking for solutions online, I concluded that it was the body of that the was causing the problem.
-I gave it a width of **98vw and the scroll bar disappeared.** However I how had my home page image and the panels underneath with a white line down the right hand side because of the 98vw.
-After a bit of searching in discovered that adding **'overflow-x: hidden;’** to body on the CSS fixed the problem.

-### Bootstrap Flex box and Order
-I wanted the order of the columns on some of my pages to change from desktop to tablet and mobile on the **My Story panel** and **Advice pages**.
-On desktop I wanted the text column one the left and image column on the right as I felt this worked best visually.
-But when switching to smaller screens I needed the image to be at the top to draw in the eye and create visual clues and impact.
-After searching for a solution I came across using **Bootstrap flex box** to solve it. using **‘flex-column-reverse flex-md-row’** flipped my second column to the top on smaller screens.
-However, this didn’t seem to work so well on the Advice pages as it threw out the grid on tablets.
-So for these I used **Bootstrap’s order** class to tell each column it’s position at each breakpoint.

-### Highlighting active nav bar button
-I wanted to show the user which page they were currently on by highlighting the corresponding button in the nav bar.
-There were a few options offered up by various Google searches, but the one that worked for me and seemed to be the simplest was to add a **with statement** within the nav bar that matched up the url names **{% with url_name=request.resolver_match.url_name %}** which created an active button if they matched **{% if url_name == ‘xxxxx’ %}active{% endif %}**.
-With an **active** CSS style created, this makes it clear to the user where they are.

-### Code stuck in ‘message-container’
-I was having a problem with a couple of my grids when logged in as a super user.
-Both my **‘order history’** and **‘edit product’** pages had grids that were behaving badly and not showing the nav bar.
-In the **Inspect** view I could see that it was telling me that they were inside the message-container div which is only a thin column down the right of the page.
-As it was in the messages I felt it must be to do with my toast files.
-After much trial and error and some advice, it was tracked down to **not closing the div** in my toast-info.html file.
-That fixed, the pages looked great.

----